AOKins/mc_server_docker/README.md

 used in newer versions.
 Therefore elements such as .jar files are omitted.

+The setup in the DockerFile includes installing nano as an available editor if needing to edit the container's files in an interactive shell within the container.

 The latest setup also has involved setting up usage for dynmap and voice chat, and so there default ports are set to be exposed by the docker container if so enabled (along with rcon).